Ginsberg Research Grant

 The Ted and Cora Ginsberg Undergraduate Research Grant supports undergraduate political science research conducted in collaboration with a faculty member.
 The project must be student initiated, and conducted with the mentorship of a political science faculty member.
 The research can occur during the summer or during the academic year and need not be conducted for credit.

 Interested students should approach a faculty member to discuss a potential project.
-Funds can be applied toward students’ expenses related to undertaking the collaborative research including: summer living stipend (housing); transportation costs, such as student’s travel to research venues; materials, computer software; other.
+Funds can be applied toward students’ expenses related to undertaking the collaborative research including: transportation costs, such as student’s travel to research venues; materials, computer software; other.
 Grants are awarded to undergraduate students only.

-- a 3-5 page description of the project that includes:
+- A two - three page description of the project that includes: